issalig/misc/cpcz80adventures.md

 So we just write, setting register 2 with Lower Rom enabled and mode 1 is done by 10001001.

 We said a long time ago that registers come in pairs, B and C are part of BC.
 It is worth to mention that IN(C),r and OUT (C),r instructions use the 8 top bits (say B) for I/O address and the 8 bottom bits (say C) as value.
 Thus in the example below we load the value #7F00 | %10001001 or #7F89 into BC and the write in the gate array with OUT (C),C. (Remember this, because we will use it later.)

+It is also the first time here we see IX register and

 ```asm
 ;  Code from amstrad diagnotics